Germany: Weimar Republic and Nazi Germany

+On 9 November 1918, Philipp Scheidemann, a Social Democrat, proclaimed the German Republic, marking Germany's transition to a federal democratic state.
+Germany's new leadership signed the Treaty of Versailles in 1919, accepting defeat by the Allies.
+Germans perceived the treaty as humiliating, which was seen by historians as influential in the rise of Adolf Hitler.
+Germany lost around 13% of its European territory and ceded all of its colonial possessions.

 On 11 August 1919, President Friedrich Ebert signed the democratic Weimar Constitution.
 Communists briefly seized power in Bavaria and a few larger cities, while conservative elements failed to overthrow the central government in the 1920 Kapp Putsch.
 The occupation of the Ruhr by Belgian and French troops and a period of hyperinflation followed.
 A plan to restructure Germany's war reparations and the creation of a new currency in 1924 helped stabilise the government and ushered in the Golden Twenties, an era of artistic innovation and liberal cultural life.

-The worldwide Great Depression hit Germany in 1929, and by 1932 the unemployment rate had risen to 24%.
-The Nazi Party led by Adolf Hitler became the largest party in the Reichstag after the election of July 1932, and President Hindenburg appointed Hitler chancellor on 30 January 1933.
+In 1929, the Great Depression hit Germany, and by 1932 the unemployment rate had risen to nearly 30%.
+The Nazi Party led by Adolf Hitler became the largest party in the Reichstag after the election of July 1932, and President Hindenburg appointed Hitler as chancellor on 30 January 1933.
 After the Reichstag fire, a decree abrogated basic civil rights, and the first Nazi concentration camp opened.
 On 23 March 1933, the Enabling Act gave Hitler unrestricted legislative power, overriding the constitution, and marked the beginning of Nazi Germany.
-His government established a centralised totalitarian state, withdrew from the League of Nations, and dramatically increased the country's rearmament.
+His government established a centralised totalitarian state, withdrew from the League of Nations, and dramatically increased Germany's rearmament.
 A government-sponsored programme for economic renewal focused on public works, the most famous of which was the Autobahn.

 In 1935, the regime withdrew from the Treaty of Versailles and introduced the Nuremberg Laws which targeted Jews and other minorities.
 Germany also reacquired control of the Saarland in 1935, remilitarised the Rhineland in 1936, annexed Austria in 1938, annexed the Sudetenland in 1938 with the Munich Agreement, and, in violation of the agreement, occupied Czechoslovakia in March 1939.
 Kristallnacht (Night of Broken Glass) saw the burning of synagogues, the destruction of Jewish businesses, and mass arrests of Jewish people.